Efficient Mining of Low-Utility Sequential Patterns: Abstract

 \section{Abstract}

 Discovering valuable insights from rich data is a crucial task for exploratory data analysis.
 Sequential pattern mining (SPM) has found widespread applications across various domains.
-In recent years, low-utility sequential pattern mining (LUSPM) has shown strong potential in applications such as intrusion detection and genomic sequence analysis.
-However, existing research in utility-based SPM focuses on high-utility sequential patterns, and the definitions and strategies used in high-utility SPM cannot be directly applied to LUSPM.
-Moreover, no algorithms have yet been developed specifically for mining low-utility sequential patterns.
-To address these problems, we formalize the LUSPM problem, redefine sequence utility, and introduce a compact data structure called the sequence-utility chain to efficiently record utility information.
+In recent years, low-utility pattern mining has shown strong potential in applications such as intrusion detection and genomic sequence analysis.
+However, existing utility-based sequential pattern mining studies mainly focus on high-utility sequential patterns, and the definitions and strategies used in high-utility sequential pattern mining cannot be directly applied to low-utility sequential pattern mining (LUSPM).
+Moreover, there is currently no algorithm specifically designed for mining low-utility sequential patterns.
+To this end, we formalize the LUSPM problem, redefine sequence utility, and introduce a compact data structure called the sequence-utility chain to efficiently record utility information.
 Furthermore, we propose three novel algorithms—LUSPM$_{b}$, LUSPM$_{s}$, and LUSPM$_{e}$—to discover the complete set of low-utility sequential patterns.
 LUSPM$_{b}$ serves as an exhaustive baseline, while LUSPM$_{s}$ and LUSPM$_{e}$ build upon it, generating subsequences through shrinkage and extension operations, respectively.
 In addition, we introduce the maximal non-mutually contained sequence set and incorporate multiple pruning strategies, which significantly reduce redundant operations in both LUSPM$_{s}$ and LUSPM$_{e}$.
 Finally, extensive experimental results demonstrate that both LUSPM$_{s}$ and LUSPM$_{e}$ substantially outperform LUSPM$_{b}$ and exhibit excellent scalability.
 Notably, LUSPM$_{e}$ achieves superior efficiency, requiring less runtime and memory consumption than LUSPM$_{s}$.
 Our code is available at https://github.com/Zhidong-Lin/LUSPM.